 The information provided here is meant to give you a general idea about each of the medicines listed below.
 Only the most general side effects are included, so ask your doctor if you need to take any special precautions.
 Use each of these medicines as recommended by your doctor, or according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

 Your doctor will try to control your gestational diabetes with diet and exercise.
-If that is not successful, you may need to take insulin or other medicines to control your blood sugar levels.
+If that is not successful, you may need to take insulin or other medications to control your blood sugar levels.

 Insulin is a hormone produced in the pancreas.
 Insulin’s main job is to lower blood sugar levels by facilitating the transfer of glucose from the blood to tissue cells.
 Gestational diabetes occurs when hormones produced during pregnancy block the effects of insulin.
 This blocking effect creates a condition known as insulin resistance.
 If diet alone does not control the blood sugar level, insulin is usually prescribed.